-During our fiscal year ended December 31, 2010, the board held four meetings and took additional action, from time to time, by unanimous written consent.
-Additionally, each director attended at least 96% of the aggregate number of meetings held in fiscal 2010 by the board and its committees on which he or she served.
-We have established a policy encouraging all members of the board to attend each annual meeting, particularly with respect to those directors who are up for election at any such annual meeting.
-Four members of the board attended the 2010 annual meeting.
+During our fiscal year ended December 31, 2011, the board held five meetings and took additional action, from time to time, by unanimous written consent.
+Additionally, each director attended at least 96% of the aggregate number of meetings held in fiscal 2011 by the board and its committees on which he or she served.
+We have established a policy encouraging all members of the board to attend each annual meeting, particularly with respect to those directors who are up for an election at any such annual meeting.
+Four members of the board attended the 2011 annual meeting.

 We have adopted a policy relating to executive sessions of the board.
-Under this policy, no less frequently than semiannually, the board is required to meet periodically in executive sessions in which independent directors meet separately from the non-independent directors and members of management.
+Under this policy, no less frequently than semi-annually, the board is required to meet in executive sessions in which independent directors meet separately from the non-independent directors and members of management.
 Although the policy only requires semi-annual meetings in executive sessions, our Board has executive session at each Board Meeting.
-The independent members of the board held four executive sessions during fiscal 2010.
+The independent members of the board held five executive sessions during fiscal 2011.

-We have established four committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Clinical Quality Committee, each of which is briefly described below.
+We have established four committees of the board of directors: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Clinical Quality Committee, each of which is briefly described below.
 The following table shows the current membership of these committees.